chinchang/where-to-report/README.md

 ## Add to List

 Found something missing?
+You can add the reporting link if you know it or simply let me know what's missing.
 There are 2 ways you can add to the list:

 ### Experience with Github